The Hunchback of Notre Dame (1923 film): Production

 Film Daily reported on June 8 that the filming of the camera shots had been completed and that Universal had signed a contract to lease the Astor Theatre for showing the film on September 2.

 At the beginning of 1923, Universal's accounts believed that the cost of the production would be between $750,000 and $1,000,000.
-The film wound up costing $1,250,000 to produce and was in production from December 16, 1922, until June 8, 1923.
+The film wound up costing $1,250,000 to produce and was in production from December 16, 1922 until June 8, 1923.
 It was the most expensive Lon Chaney film ever made.
 He was paid $2,500.00 per week salary.

 Universal re-issued the movie with sound in the 1930s.
-For the reissue, four different soundtracks were created by Cecil Copping, Carl Edouarde, Hugo Riesenfeld, and Heinz Eric Roehmeld.
+For the reissue, four different soundtracks were created by Cecil Copping, Carl Edouarde, Hugo Riesenfeld and Heinz Eric Roehmeld.

 Editing

-In a November 1923 article for Screenland, film critic Robert E. Sherwood said that he was called in, along with then-theater conductor Hugo Riesenfeld and animation producer Max Fleischer, to be "one of the army of cutters" hired to "whip (the film) into a form for popular consumption" after offering his opinion on a work print of Hunchback.
+In a November 1923 article for Screenland, film critic Robert E. Sherwood said he was called in, along with then-theater conductor Hugo Riesenfeld and animation producer Max Fleischer, to be "one of the army of cutters" hired to "whip (the film) into a form for popular consumption" after offering his opinion on a work print of Hunchback.
 Sherwood described what their editing entailed:

 There were too many mob scenes, so these were cut to the bone.
 There were episodes that had no direct bearing on the story, so these were lopped out.
 There were characters overplayed, so these were trimmed.
 There were moments when the most important characters were allowed to drop out of sight, so the arrangement of sequences was altered in order that the distribution might be more even.
 All through the picture, the tempo was pepped up materially.

 The work also involved rewording most of the original title cards, which "had been couched in the stilted phraseology of Victor Hugo's novel" or needed to be changed to fit the revised post-cutting continuity.